Dodo bird verdict: Opposition

 In opposition to the Dodo bird verdict, there are a growing number of studies demonstrating that some treatments produce better outcomes for particular disorders when compared to other treatments.
 Here, in contrast to the common factor theory, specific components of the therapy have shown predictive power.
 The most compelling evidence against the Dodo bird verdict is illustrated by the research done on anxiety disorders.
 Many studies have found specific treatment modalities to be beneficial when treating anxiety disorders, specifically cognitive behavioral therapy (CBT).
-Albeit, other studies do not show evidence for cognitive-behavioural and focus on different topics.
+Other studies, however, do not show evidence for cognitive-behavioural and focus on different topics.

 CBT uses techniques from both cognitive therapy and behavioral therapy to modify maladaptive thoughts and behaviors.
 One challenge to the opposition, however, is that some studies were conducted with waiting lists or against medication and criticism can arise as the therapeutic relationship is known to be a factor which influences outcomes.
 This means the control group may not experience the human condition, whereby the experimental group have an advantage when analysing differences.
 In addition, comparator trials with other modalities have been known to have unfair training standards between therapies, with some counsellors being given brief workshops over several days to evaluate the efficacy of an approach during trials.
 Humanistic therapies are also notably difficult to examine due to having less measurable factors that do not fare well under randomised controlled trials.
 Many of the more extensive studies using different research methodologies with larger sample sizes are overlooked for the perceived gold standard in research.
 Cognitive-behavioural therapy has indeed been the most examined counselling method; but, to visualise this, you may wish to see them as the big fish in a small pond.

 Numerous meta-analyses have shown that CBT yields significantly superior results in the treatment of psychological disorders, most notably, anxiety disorders.
 However, CBT also plays a positive role in treating depression, eating disorders, substance abuse disorders, and obsessive-compulsive disorder (OCD).
 In meta-analytic reviews, there is generally a larger effect size when CBT is used to treat anxiety disorders.
 Recent studies show that when treating generalized anxiety disorder, CBT generated an effect size of 0.51, which indicates a medium effect.
 That is a much larger effect compared to supportive therapy and other treatments.
 Similarly, when treating social anxiety disorder, CBT produced an effect size of 0.62, which again supports the evidence that CBT does in fact yield significantly better results than other therapies.
 Those supporting the Dodo bird verdict often use meta-analyses to compare multiple treatments in order to illustrate that these treatments have no really significant differences.
 Some critics claim that if comparisons are made between treatments that already have empirical support (empirically supported treatments, or ESTs) then this will tend to reduce estimates of variability.
 Nonetheless, Wampold's criteria for including treatments in meta analyses of treatment variability do not require prior empirical support; rather, they must be "intended to be therapeutic".